ECS Full Form

 Conclusion

-You have known the ECS Full Form, the benefits of ECS and how it reduces the stress of recurring payments on due dates and also how to go about registering for ECS.
 If you have several EMIs and utility bills to pay and are frequently missing out on due dates, it is time you go to your respective bank and submit an ECS Mandate.
 You will be stress-free and will also be saved from paying heavy penalties for missed out due dates.

 ECS full form is Electronic Funds Transfer.
 As the name suggests, ECS is the electronic mode of transfer of funds from one account to another.
-You will have to authorise the bank/institution to debit your account for the amount specified on the due date mentioned by signing an ECS Mandate.
+You will have to authorize the bank/institution to debit your account for the amount specified on the due date mentioned by signing an ECS Mandate.

 You can cancel the ECS as and when you wish to do so.
 You will have to communicate to the beneficiary in writing a prescribed format about the termination of ECS.
 You should also give a written request to the institution that is carrying out the debit for the cancellation of ECS.